KevinDoughty/Seamless/README.md

 ### CATransaction

+#### `+(void)setSeamless:(BOOL)theSeamless`

+Uses additive,
+enables negative delta animation, uses previous values instead of presentation, uses fillMode of kCAFillModeBackwards, affects animation key naming behavior,

+#### `+(void)setSeamlessSteps:(NSUInteger))theSteps`

+Keyframes are used to emulate a custom timing function.
+Without timing block this has no effect.
+If not set, default is 100.

 #### `+(void)setSeamlessTimingBlock:(SeamlessTimingBlock)theBlock;`

 Set the block used for timing of animations in current transaction.
 Sole argument is a `double` between 0 and 1.
 Return value is a `double` that can also be below 0 and above 1.
+If not set, animations use a `CAMediaTimingFunction` with control points 0.5, 0.0, 0.5, 1.0 for simple smoothing.
+Additive or negative delta behavior is not implied with this.

 ##### Discussion